GST Zero-Rated Supplies

 Exported goods qualify for a zero rating as they will not be consumed in NZ.

 - Items valued at less than $1000 that do not need an export entry also qualify as long as you can prove that they are to be or have been exported.

 - Stores supplied to aircraft and ships for use outside New Zealand.

 If you have entered goods for export, they must be exported within 28 days of the time of supply, unless IRD has agreed to an extension.

 Goods that were to be exported but are destroyed, die or cease to exist owing to circumstances outside the control of both the supplier and recipient, will be zero-rated (s 11(1)(f)).

-Services performed outside New Zealand is zero-rated GST.
-Certain services performed in New Zealand is free from GST, see below examples:
+Services performed outside New Zealand are zero-rated GST.
+Certain services performed in New Zealand are also free from GST, see below examples:

 Supplies of financial services to recipients who do not meet these criteria must be treated as exempt supplies.
 To zero-rate these supplies taxpayer must elect in writing to IRD.

 5) Supplies to foreign-based pleasure craft, consumable stores, temporally imports

 Goods supplied for use on a foreign-based pleasure craft that cause or enable the craft to sail, or goods that ensure the safety of passengers and crew, can be zero-rated.